Tellusant/docs/work-notes/mkt-1.md

 You appear to have a **trust transfer problem**.

 People read your work.
 Large companies know your name.
 You have substantial credibility.
-Existing clients buy projects worth
+Existing clients buy projects worth $100k - $2M.
-\$100k--\$2M.
 Yet almost none of that credibility transfers into inbound business from people who don't already know you.

 That is a very specific problem, and it suggests we shouldn't start by discussing email campaigns, LinkedIn algorithms, SEO, or advertising.
 Those are downstream.

 Instead, I'd like to understand why someone who is impressed by Tellusant never takes the next step.

 ### The questions I think matter most

-1.  **Who actually signs a \$500k Tellusant contract?**
+1.  **Who actually signs a $500k Tellusant contract?**
-    -   Describe the person.
+Describe the person.
+- Former consultant?
+- Economist?
+- Head of Strategy?
+- CFO?
+- Pricing executive?
+- CEO?
+- Analytics leader?

+And perhaps most importantly:

-    -   What keeps them awake at night?
+>> What keeps them awake at night?

 2.  **What is the first sentence they say?**
-    -   What business problem causes them to call?
+For example, at McKinsey nobody bought "strategy."

+They bought:

+>> "Growth has stalled."

+or

+>> "Our pricing isn't working."

+or

+>> "We need a five-year plan."

+What is that sentence for Tellusant?

 3.  **Why do existing clients buy?**

-    -   What would they actually say?
+If you interviewed ten clients, what would they actually say?

+Not the polished marketing answer.

+Something like

+>> "Nobody else could answer this."

+or

+>> "Staffan understands our business." / "Tellusant understands our business."

+or

+>> "We trusted him." / "We trusted them"

+or

+>> "Their data is unique."

+These are very different businesses.

 4.  **What happens after someone reads one of your articles?**

     -   Demo?
     -   Download?
     -   Request data?